philipp-baumann/simplerspec-teaching/00_R-basics-spectro.md

 ================
 Philipp Baumann || <philipp.baumann@usys.ethz.ch>

-This document contains useful R resources for R topics that you should be familiar with prior to starting with soil and plant spectral modeling.
+This document contains some useful R resources and R topics that you should be familiar with prior to taking my training course for soil and plant spectral modeling.
 There are plentiful of good R books, tutorials and other online resources such as blogs that cover these aspects.
-Thus, feel free to explore other resources to improve your R skills to manage and analyze your data efficiently and in a reproducible manner.
-You can have a very steep learning curve in R. In particular, being familiar with the basics of the R language and setting up a proper R working environment can help you to avoid or understand common errors and pitfalls. **Bold text** in this pdf document indicates that there is a link for online resources you can click on.
+Thus, feel free to explore any of these resources to improve your R skills to manage and analyze your data efficiently and in a reproducible manner.
+By doing so, you will have a very steep learning curve in R. In particular, being familiar with the basics of the R language and setting up a proper R working environment *is a pre-requisite for* you to avoid or understand common errors and pitfalls (for example, xxxx). **Bold text** in this pdf document indicates a link for online resources you can click on.

 R resources
 ===========